moniqueking57/moniqueking57/README.md

 Hi, I am Monique.

+About me:

+📚 I been learning about JavaScript and React.

-I am currently learning about Node and the backend.
+🌱 I am currently learning about Node and the backend.

 <!--
 **moniqueking57/moniqueking57** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.